Invasive Breast Cancer

 Prognosis for invasive breast cancer

-The prognosis (chance of survival) after invasive breast cancer depend on each person’s diagnosis and treatment.
+Prognosis (chance of survival) for invasive breast cancer depends on each person’s diagnosis and treatment.

-For example, people diagnosed with early breast cancers have a better prognosis than those diagnosed with more advanced breast cancers.
+For example, people diagnosed with early-stage breast cancers have a better prognosis than those diagnosed with more advanced breast cancers.

 Learn more about factors that affect prognosis.